jeffreyrosenbluth/flourine/README.md

-# A port of purescript-halogen to haskell
+# A port of purescript-halogen to haskell / GHCJS
+## Work In Progresss